boushphong/dsa/3. Leetcode Pattern/Dynamic Programming.md

 """
 At every iteration of a pair of (value and weight), we consider if there is a posible answer by looking the best answer of the previous pair.
-- At the first iteration, we look at a pair of (value = 0, weight = 0)
+- At the first iteration, we look at previous pair of (value = 0, weight = 0)
     - At weight i = 1, we get the best answer from previous dp (dp[1] = 0).
     - Compare it with the possible best answer dp[i - weight] + value = dp[1 - 1] + 2 = 2
     - Hence, we get 2.